0bdx/alike/README.md

 isEq(factorialise(5), 120,
     'factorialise(5) // 5! = 5 * 4 * 3 * 2 * 1');

-// Output the test results to the console, using ANSI colours. console.log(render());
+// Output the test results to the console, as plain text. console.log(render());

 function factorialise(n) {